 Jira

-Causely can send root cause alerts directly to Jira channels, helping engineering and IT teams stay informed and aligned during incidents.
+Causely can send causal insights directly to Jira channels, helping engineering and IT teams stay informed and aligned during incidents.
 Alerts include high-context diagnostics, like impacted services, severity, and a clear summary, so you can take action quickly without switching tools.

 Configuration